prometheus/consul_exporter/README.md

 * __`consul.server`:__ Address (host and port) of the Consul instance we should connect to.
 This could be a local agent (`localhost:8500`, for instance), or the address of a Consul server.
+* __`consul.health-summary`:__ Collects information about each registered service and exports `consul_catalog_service_node_healthy`.
+This requires n+1 Consul API queries to gather all information about each service.
+Health check information are available via `consul_health_service_status` as well, but only for services which have a health check configured.
+Defaults to true.
 * __`web.listen-address`:__ Address to listen on for web interface and telemetry.
 * __`web.telemetry-path`:__ Path under which to expose metrics.
 * __`log.level`:__ Logging level. `info` by default.